maybeiambatman/Jumbleza/README.md

 2. find_all_permutations: This function outputs all possible permutations possible for the combination of letters it takes as input.

+NOTE: I have decided to use the EOWL word list as my dictionary.
+To learn more click [here](http://dreamsteep.com/projects/the-english-open-word-list.html)

 Contact Info
 ------------